IoT4Env/UrbanMining/README.md

     Click on the orange arrow to generate program for the OpenPlc runtime and save it where you like with the .st extension.

 - Step 4:\
-    Open the openplc runtime and upload the .st file in the Programs section (procedure is better explained on the second link provided upwards).
+    Open the openplc runtime on ```localhost:8080/```, login with username and password "openplc" and upload the .st file in the Programs section (procedure is better explained on the second link provided upwards).

 - Step 5:\
     Click the Start PLC button and now a PLC is up and running locally on the PC!